15 Best Practices for Small Business Backup

 A mere backup of your files will be useless if all your applications, and the operating systems they run on, are infected by ransomware.
 Or, if it takes days to restore data from a backup, then it could be too late.

 Business continuity and disaster recovery solutions (BC/DR) are designed to provide more robust recovery options, so that critical operations can continue with minimal interruption.

 3) Back up data frequently

 The more often you back up your data, the less you’ll lose in between recovery points.
 But just how frequent do your backups need to be?

-Today’s BC/DR solutions from providers like Datto can take backups as often as every 5 minutes.
+Today’s BC/DR solutions from providers like Datto can make backups as often as every 5 minutes.
 That’s a far cry from the old days of overnight and weekend backups – though it doesn’t necessarily mean you actually need to back up every 5 minutes.

 If your business uses different kinds of servers, for example, then some will require a higher priority than others.
 Datto provides the following examples as good practices for a small business backup schedule:

 - Terminal servers: daily backups

 - Auxiliary domain controllers: several backups per week